redbear/Duo/docs/firmware_deployment_guide.md

 ##### 2. via RBLink USB Port

-If you mount your Duo onto RBLink and connect the RBLink to your computer, you can update the Duo's bootloader and its system firmware except the factory reset application, by using the "**RBLink**".
+If you mount your Duo onto RBLink and connect the RBLink to your computer, you can update the Duo's bootloader and its system firmware by using the "**RBLink**" programmer.

 - Mount your Duo (be aware of the orientation) onto RBlink and connect the RBLink to your computer